FNNDSC/CHRIS_docs/apiprofiles/cube/computeresource.md

 A compute resource is registered with a ChRIS instance by a ChRIS admin before ChRIS users can use it to run plugins.
 It can range in size from a user's personal laptop to a massive multi-host Kubernetes cluster.
-Typically a ChRIS instance includes a compute resource called `host` by default.
+Typically a ChRIS instance includes a compute resource named `host` by default.
 This compute resource represents the local host where the ChRIS server instance is running.
 This is specially useful for [plugins](plugin.md) of type `fs` that need to access ChRIS's internal (object) storage to produce their output.
 This is because ChRIS's internal storage is usually not